Throw a Pool Party That Makes a Big Splash

 Invite people based on the capacity of your pool.
 Basically, how many people can your pool area accommodate?
 You don’t want it to feel crowded, but you also want enough people to keep the party exciting.
 If you’ve got a smaller space, maybe 8 to 12 guests is perfect.
 For a bigger yard or pool, you can invite more.

 Also, consider the age groups; it will help you plan well.
-If there are little kids, you might want to have some water toys and floaties just for them.
-If it’s more for teens or adults, maybe plan some fun music and games they’ll enjoy.
+If there are kids, you might want to have some water toys and floaties just for them.
+Grown-ups enjoy fun music and games.

 Pick a Pool Party Theme